-- The dipole has two magnetic poles and generates a homogeneous field providing a constant force on all beam particles - used to deflect the beam. - A dipole corrector is just a small version of such a magnet, dedicated to steer the beam as we will see later.
+- The dipole has two magnetic poles and generates a homogeneous field providing a constant force on all beam particles - used to deflect the beam. - A dipole corrector is just a small version of such a magnet, dedicated to steer the beam.